adroit-anuj/CPP-ChatPromptPlatform/README.md

 1. Compile the source code (`main.cpp`) using a C++ compiler.
 2. Execute the compiled executable in your command prompt/console.

-## Here's a small video, showing the features of CPP:-
+## Here's a small video, showing some of the features of CPP:-